StalkerVrk/MlForFeatures/README.md

 # MlForFeatures
 The work was done for the course design of another person.

-readyModel - saved learning result mlTrening.py - Model
+readyModel.py - saved learning result

+mlTrening.py - Model

 ---